 How did it feel to win several rounds in a row?

 How did it feel to lose several rounds in a row?
 What did you tell yourself?

 What strategies did you employ to help you win?
 Was this fair to your opponent?

-The inspiration for this adaptation of the popular energiser game Your Add was created in 2015 when a group of teachers Mark Collard was working within China challenged him to create a mathematical game that would involve lots of interaction and movement.
+The inspiration for this adaptation of the popular energiser game Your Add was created in 2015 when a group of teachers I was working with in China challenged me to create a maths game that would involve lots of interaction and movement.
 Both the Maths and Physical Education teachers loved it.